wilsonchenyw/miniprojet/README.md

 Use run.py.
 You can fiddle with the config in the script.

+We offer four different modes, which you can modify in the run.py

+mode0: clavier, mode1: gest, mode2: parole, mode3: instruction

-In training, watch the agent play and press 'W' to give a positive reward and 'A' to give a negative.
+In training mode 0, watch the agent play and press 'W' to give a positive reward and 'A' to give a negative.
 The agent's current action is displayed.

+In training mode 1, watch the agent play and show a gesture near the thumb and index finger to give a positive reward and a gesture away from the thumb and index finger to give a negative.
+The agent's current action is displayed.

+In training mode 2, watch the agent play and say 'yes' to give a positive reward and say 'no' to give a negative.
+The agent's current action is displayed.

+In training mode 3, watch the agent and give instructions on what to do next. press 'r' go right, press 'l' go left, press 's' stop.

 ![Screenshot of TAMER](screenshot.png)